Tudat/tudat/developerGuide/extendingJSON/validation.rst

   - :literal:`continueSilently`: allow this validator feature and do not inform the user.
   - :literal:`printWarning`: allow this validator feature but print a warning when using it.
   - :literal:`throwError`: do not allow this validator feature and terminate throwing an error when trying to use this feature.
 For :literal:`defaultValueUsedForMissingKey`, an :class:`UndefinedKeyError` will be thrown (i.e. the behaviour of the :literal:`getValue` function with and without third default value argument will be equivalent).
 For :literal:`unidimensionalArrayInference`, an :class:`IllegalValueError` will be thrown.
-For :literal:`unusedKey`, the error :literal:`std::runtime_error( "Validation failed because there are unsued keys." )` will be thrown.
+For :literal:`unusedKey`, the error :literal:`std::runtime_error( "Validation failed because there are unused keys." )` will be thrown.

 Access history
 ~~~~~~~~~~~~~~

-The validator feature to check the keys that have not been used is usefult to inform the user about the existence of redundant information in their input file, the use of old key identifeirs that are not used anymore in the current version of Tudat, or the detection of typos when manually writing the input file.
+The validator feature to check the keys that have not been used is useful to inform the user about the existence of redundant information in their input file, the use of old key identifiers that are not used anymore in the current version of Tudat, or the detection of typos when manually writing the input file.
 This feature would not be necessary if defaultable properties did not exist.
 However, consider the following:

 .. code-block:: cpp

     json j = { { "tyep", "euler" }, { "stepSize": 20 } };    // not the typo in the key "tyep"
     std::string type = getValue( j, "type", "rungeKutta4" );

 This would result in the integrator being used to by of the default type :literal:`rungeKutta4` even though the intention of the user was to use of type :literal:`euler`.
-However, the user will not know about this unless they have configured the validator to warn about the use of default values (wich is off by default).
-Thus, before integratin the equations of motion, when all the required information has been obtained from the :literal:`mainJson` object, the call to :literal:`checkUnusedKeys` will print the following warning (by default):
+However, the user will not know about this unless they have configured the validator to warn about the use of default values (which is off by default).
+Thus, before integration the equations of motion, when all the required information has been obtained from the :literal:`mainJson` object, the call to :literal:`checkUnusedKeys` will print the following warning (by default):

 .. code-block:: txt